 Of course, due largely to its simplicity, the LIF cell has become the de facto canonical model in cellular neuroscience (Koch, 1999).
 Although the model's overriding linearity is often emphasized (due to the approximately linear relationship between input current and firing rate, and lack of active conductances), the nonlinear reset has significant functional importance for the model's response properties.
-In previous work, we have shown that standard reverse correlation analysis fails when applied to a neuron with deterministic (noise-free) LIF spike generation; we developed a new estimator for this model, and demonstrated that a change in leakiness of such a mechanism might underlie nonlinear effects of contrast adaptation in macaque retinal ganglion cells (Pillow and Simoncelli, 2003).
-We and others have explored other "adaptive" properties of the LIF model (Rudd and Brown, 1997; Paninski et al., 2003b; Yu and Lee, 2003).
-We provided a brief sampling of the flexibility of the L-NLIF model in Figures 2-2; of course, similar behaviors have been noted elsewhere (Gerstner and Kistler, 2002), although the spiking diversity of this particular model (with no additional time-varying conductances, etc.) has not, to our knowledge, been previously collected in one place, and some aspects of this flexibility (e.g. Fig. 2C) might come as a surprise in such a simple model.
+In previous work, we have shown that standard reverse-correlation analysis fails when applied to a neuron with deterministic (noise-free) LIF spike generation.
+We developed a new estimator for this model and demonstrated that a change in leakiness of such a mechanism might underlie nonlinear effects of contrast adaptation in macaque retinal ganglion cells (Pillow & Simoncelli, 2003).
+We and others have explored other "adaptive" properties of the LIF model (Rudd & Brown, 1997; Paninski, Lau, & Reyes, 2003; Yu & Lee, 2003).
+We provided a brief sampling of the flexibility of the L-NLIF model in Figures 3 and 4; of course, similar behaviors have been noted elsewhere (Gerstner & Kistler, 2002), although the spiking diversity of this particular model (with no additional time-varying conductances, for example) has not, to our knowledge, been previously collected in one place, and some aspects of this flexibility (e.g., Figure 4C) might come as a surprise in such a simple model.

-The probabilistic nature of the L-NLIF model provides several important advantages over the deterministic version we have considered previously (Pillow and Simoncelli, 2003).
+The probabilistic nature of the L-NLIF model provides several important advantages over the deterministic version we have considered previously (Pillow & Simoncelli, 2003).
 First, clearly, this probabilistic formulation is necessary for our entire likelihood-based presentation; moreover, use of an explicit noise model greatly simplifies the discussion of spiking statistics.
 Second, the simple subthreshold noise source employed here could provide a rigorous basis for a metric distance between spike trains, useful in other contexts (Victor, 2000).
-Finally, this type of noise influences the behavior of the model itself (c.f.
-Fig. 2), giving rise to phenomena not observed in the purely deterministic model (Levin and Miller, 1996; Rudd and Brown, 1997; Burkitt and Clark, 1999; Miller and Troyer, 2002; Paninski et al., 2003b; Yu and Lee, 2003).
+Finally, this type of noise influences the behavior of the model itself (see Figure 2), giving rise to phenomena not observed in the purely deterministic model (Levin & Miller, 1996; Rudd & Brown, 1997; Burkitt & Clark, 1999; Miller & Troyer, 2002; Paninski, Lau, & Reyes, 2003; Yu & Lee, 2003).

-We are currently in the process of applying the model to physiological data recorded both in vivo and in vitro, in order to assess whether it accurately accounts for the stimulus preferences and spiking statistics of real neurons.
-One long-term goal of this research is to elucidate the different roles of stimulus-driven and stimulus-independent activity on the spiking patterns of both single cells and multineuronal ensembles (Warland et al., 1997; Tsodyks et al., 1999; Harris et al., 2003; Paninski et al., 2003a).
+We are currently in the process of applying the model to physiological data recorded both in vivo and in vitro in order to assess whether it accurately accounts for the stimulus preferences and spiking statistics of real neurons.
+One long-term goal of this research is to elucidate the different roles of stimulus-driven and stimulus-independent activity on the spiking patterns of both single cells and multineuronal ensembles (Warland, Reinagel, & Meister, 1997; Tsodyks et al., 1999; Harris et al., 2003; Paninski, Fellows et al., 2003).